machal/cssmine-content/css3-multicolumn.md

 Browser Support
 ---------------

 IE10+.
-I recommend to tackle older browsers using a hard fallback – text will simply not form columns.
+I recommend to handle older browsers using a hard fallback – text will simply not form columns.